Soil Health Toolkit - FIC

 NRCS Conservation Technical Assistance

 Conservation planning is the foundation for NRCS financial assistance: producers or landowners applying for these programs work with NRCS state staff to either revise an existing conservation plan or develop a new plan that identifies the natural resource concerns specific to their operation.
-Those who work with NRCS to implement conservation plans may be directed toward NRCS financial assistance programs, should their resource concerns align with available funding.
+Those who work with NRCS to implement conservation plans may be directed toward NRCS financial assistance programs if their resource concerns align with available funding.

 NRCS Financial Assistance Programs